 21 Creative And Easy Last Minute Halloween Costumes for kids

 Note: When we talk about supplies, we’re not mentioning basics like glue, scissors, sharpies etc. Just specific supplies for the costume in question!

 Owls are perfect for Halloween, but making an owl costume can feel intimidating.
-However, this felt owl tutorial from Creative Bug breaks it down to very easy steps that’ll make you want to start making one pronto!
+However, this felt owl tutorial from MOM ALWAYS FINDS OUT breaks it down to very easy steps that’ll make you want to start making one pronto!